greenelab/deconvolution_pilot/README.md

 Once inside the conda environment, you'll need to install cellranger from the 10X website: https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest

 To run CIBERSORTx, you'll need to obtain a license here: https://cibersortx.stanford.edu/download.php

+## Adding a new method

+Refer to [vignette_for_new_methods.md](https://github.com/greenelab/deconvolution_pilot/blob/main/vignette_for_new_methods.md) for step-by-step information on running a new deconvolution method through our pipeline and doing a comparative analysis.